 VirtualARC

-VirtualARC brings key elements of the core ARC curriculum to life through virtual intensives led by experts in their fields.
+VirtualARC is a program of the Artist Resource Collective and YoungArts and brings key elements of the core ARC curriculum to life through virtual intensives led by experts in their fields.

-Each webinar will normally be a two-hour session, including a 30-minute Q&A at the end.
-All webinars are free and open to YoungArts award winners and artists from our partner organizations.
+The program offers workshops on topics such as finance, budgeting, grant writing, taxes, contracts, legal and intellectual property, business structures and more, made possible through additional partnerships.
+Each webinar will be a 60-90 minute session, with time for Q&A. All webinars are free and open to YoungArts award winners and artists from our partner organizations.

 For any questions, please email arcadmin@youngarts.org.